 Harry couldn't help but laugh at their antics.
-Hermione said, "Obviously, there's a secret to opening it.
+Hermione explained, "Obviously, there's a secret to opening it.
 We'll have to spend some time…"

-"In the library," said Ginny with a smirk, earning a quick glare from Hermione.
+"In the library," finished Ginny with a smirk, earning a quick glare from Hermione.

 A few weeks later, Harry was getting discouraged about the eggs.
 All the time spent in the library researching hadn't accomplished anything.
 They'd studied about dragon eggs, screams, and gold (what the eggs were made of), but nothing helped.

-When they'd heard about the Yule Ball coming up, Harry immediately asked his girlfriend to come with him, which she answered with a very deep kiss that made him forget what he'd asked her to do in the first place.
+When they'd heard about the Yule Ball coming up, Harry immediately asked his girlfriend to come with him, which she answered with a very deep kiss, which made him forget what he'd asked her to do in the first place.
 He knew that Neville had asked Ginny to be his date, and that Ron had asked Lavender.

 He, Hermione and Ginny were slightly ahead in their D.A.D.A.
 N.E.W.T. revising, and the dueling club was going well.
 Harry was also doing well in his other classes, but was glad that the only test he had to take at the end of the year would be his N.E.W.T.
 Ginny was jealous of that fact, but Hermione felt that Harry was being cheated by not being allowed to take the end-of-year exams.
 However, those tests were over six months away, so he didn't have to worry about them now.